 These policies are designed for tourism or personal short trips abroad and usually require some proof that the trip is of short duration (such as a return ticket home.)
 You usually have to get travel insurance while still at home, so it’s not an option if you are already in a foreign country.

 There may also be exclusions for injuries or illness during work-related travel, so that may be an issue for some contractors, and travel insurance is not a replacement for full coverage in your home country.

 Option 2: Regional or Global Policies

-Bupa International is one well-known company that offers both travel insurance and short term international insurance(link is external) for stays of 3 to 11 months.
+Bupa International is one well-known company that offers both travel insurance and short-term international insurance(link is external) for stays of 3 to 11 months.
 But, you should note that companies like Bupa only offer their insurance products based on your country of residency.
-For example, Bupa’s short term policies are not available to US residents.
+For example, Bupa’s short-term policies are not available to US residents.

-If you are accepting an assignment of many months, there may be an opportunity to negotiate the cost of insurance as part of your contract with the client if they cannot offer you an alternative.
+If you are accepting an assignment for many months, there may be an opportunity to negotiate the cost of insurance as part of your contract with the client if they cannot offer you an alternative.

 Option 3: Host Country Insurance

 Contractors on long-term assignments may want to look into insurance policies in the host country.
 It may be possible to include this in your contract with the client if they have local group coverage that they could extend to cover you.